jupyter-book/jupyter-book/docs/content/myst.md

 (directive-arguments)=
 #### More arguments and metadata in directives

-Many directives allow you to control their behavior with extra pieces of information.
+Many directives allow you to control their behaviour with extra pieces of information.
 In addition to the directive name and the directive content, directives allow two other configuration points: